How to convert a can light to a pendant light! Non-electrical tutorial

-1. Turn off the power to the light.
+1. Shut off the power to the light at the panel.

 2. Remove the old can light and bulb.
 Mine hadn't worked since we moved in, I realized because it had a broken light bulb stuck in it!
 So charming.
 I removed it very carefully.

 3. Mark the holes for the brace by stretching it inside the opening and tightening the middle screw to make it the right size.
 Sorry, no pics of this part, but you can see a black permanent marker mark inside the opening.

 4. Drill the holes.
 The video I watched didn't use this step; the guy in the video just used a very powerful driver and these "self-driving screws" that come with the kit.
 My drill did nothing with these screws and I couldn't make holes in the two layers of metal with anything I had on hand.
 I tried nails, other screws, several sizes of drill bits... barely a dent.
 So I went to the hardware store and they suggested this hard metal drill bit, which worked.

 5. Screw the screws into the bracket and opening.

 6. Install the power cord mount into the light bulb opening and attach the rest of the bracket.
 At this point you also attach the green ground wire to the side of the opening.